koyeary/a-little-stitious/README.md

-# a-little-stitious
+# Weather Dashboard
-Unit 6 Weather API

-User Story:

-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+A jQuery weather dashboard using the Open Weather Map API.
+Using a search form, pull up the current weather conditions and the forecast for the next five days of any given city.
+Search  history appears on the left for easy navigation to previous searches.

-Acceptance Criteria:
+## Acceptance Criteria

-GIVEN a weather dashboard with form inputs
-WHEN I search for a city
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
-WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city WHEN I open the weather dashboard
+Using a search form, pull up the current and future weather conditions for a given city.

-THEN I am presented with the last searched city forecast
+Site displays that last searched city on load.

-//First, create a form input that triggers an AJAX call to the weather API.
-//Print response to screen
+Using the search form, or clicking on any city in the search history, displays the current weather conditions and conditions for the next five days.

+UV Index is indicated both numerically and using a color-coded icon.

+## Issues

+Search history buttons appear only after page is manually refreshed, buttons still don't reload every time a new city is selected.

+LocalStorage is unreliable for chronoligical storing.
+Cookies would be better.

+The date (dt) key in the Open Call object only represents time of day, so dates are not present on the forecast tiles.